 This all takes place alongside half termly staff moderation sessions where we sit down as a staff and quality assure our judgements with each other.

-For further information regarding English as an Additional Language, please look under the ‘parents’ tab for ‘Flash Academy’.
+For further information regarding English as an Additional Language, please speak to Miss Edmondson to find out more about our ‘Flash Academy’ approach used in school.